 The biggest challenge for developers creating a game with a strong emphasis on its narrative is to do so without compromising player agency.
 Games like Telltale's The Walking Dead certainly struggled to balance these two seemingly exclusive concepts, with the final product strongly favouring narrative at the cost of interactivity.
 The Last of Us has definitely struck a good balance between the two, complementing its character-driven narrative with terrific gameplay.

 The game mixes stealth, exploration, and cover-based shooting, providing you with a range of options and strategies which it encourages you to experiment with by severely limiting your resources.
 This isn't your momma's survival game - ammunition is rare, relegating firearms to more of a get-out-of-jail-free role, rather than a dependable offensive option, so instead you'll be scavenging whenever you can for the most mundane of items; scissors, tape, rags and gunpowder can be combined in varying configurations to create a makeshift shiv or a nail bomb, all of which is performed in real-time.
 Some items have overlapping requirements, forcing you to choose between, for instance, crafting a Molotov cocktail to help with a hoard of infected, or a Health Kit to patch yourself up after the hoard has been dealt with.
 You should also remain on the lookout for equally ordinary 2x4s and Lead Pipes which, along with some more exotic items found later in the game, can be wielded as melee weapons, and all of which will break after a few hits, depending on how sturdy their construction is - a 2x4 will break after only four hits, or about one and a half enemies, while a pipe will last all of six hits.
 All melee weapons can be upgraded as well, using crafting components to make them more deadly and more durable.
-Crafting has been done to death in survival-horror games like Dead Island and Dead Rising, but rarely before has it suited a game thematically, or tied into the combat, as much as it does in The Last of Us.
+Crafting has been done to death in survival-horror games like Dead Island and Dead Rising, but rarely before has it suited a game thematically, or tied into the combat, as well as it does in The Last of Us.